arlobelshee/InnovatingTeams.github.io/content/how_to_start.md

 2. If the champions group makes a decision then it is made.
 Decisions are not subject to review or veto&mdash;anyone who could veto is a champion.
 3. Have a group identity.

+**Check whether top managers want to become servant leaders.** Clarify what this role shift means.
+Clarify that it means they will no longer made decisions or even have much influence into the decisions that are made.
+Clarify that it means they can no longer punish or reward people for making good or poor decisions&mdash;only reward a culture of taking appropriate risks, knowing they might succeed or fail.
+Are existing managers enthusiastic about this prospect?

 ## Do not do

 **Try to change a unit of over 150 people as one unit.** If the obvious names are for groups larger than this size, then find well-named subgroups that make sense.
 Different change groups can still coordinate their products, but change is easiest if the change boundary does not exceed 150 people.